ksriganthan/ksriganthan/README.md

 ## Project Roll-up (English)

 ### 🗂️ hr-policy-assistant – RAG over Swiss Collective Labour Agreements
-**Scope:** Personal project, six-week AI engineering sprint (Aug–Oct 2026), in progress<br>**Focus:** Retrieval-augmented generation, LLM gateway, measured evaluation
+**Scope:** Personal project, eight-week AI engineering sprint (24 Aug – 18 Oct 2026), in progress<br>**Focus:** Retrieval-augmented generation, LLM gateway, measured evaluation

 Question-answering system over public Swiss collective labour agreements (GAV) that cites its sources down to section number and page.
-Built with AI-assisted development and checked against a fixed set of test questions after every change.
+Developed with AI assistance, every decision documented and re-measured against a fixed set of test questions after each change.

 - ETL pipeline from PDF into a Chroma vector store: Unicode normalisation, header and footer removal by repetition count, chunking at section numbers with hierarchy path, tables rewritten row by row so every value keeps its column
 - Local embeddings (`bge-m3`) and a local language model (`gemma3:12b`) via Ollama, nothing leaves the machine
 - Own LLM gateway for every model call: one JSONL log line per call, retry with exponential backoff on connection errors, token and cost accounting
 - Answers with numbered citations; prompt rules derived from measured failures, each documented with the measurement behind it
+- Structured output with Pydantic, a FastAPI endpoint, and an evaluation set of 20 questions with a target answer fixed per hospital before the run, measured in a reproducible baseline
-- Next in the sprint: structured output with Pydantic, FastAPI endpoint, LangGraph workflow with a critic role, evaluation set of 20–30 questions, Docker and GitHub Actions CI
+- Next in the sprint: LangGraph workflow with a critic role, agent loop for comparison, Docker and GitHub Actions CI

 🔗 Repository:
 https://github.com/ksriganthan/hr-policy-assistant